aadennis/PowerShell/MusicTheory/SpeechFilesInMp3Format/readme.md

 I make no claims, but I use it myself.
 It is just one more tool, to go with the large number of techniques out there which aim to help with this.

+#### FAQ
+##### Why does she say "Naturals only"?
+The notes only cover A to G right now, not the chromatic scale.
+That is, it does not cover the sharps and flats.

 [1]: https://eu-west-2.console.aws.amazon.com/polly/home?region=eu-west-2
 [2]: https://developer.amazon.com/en-US/docs/alexa/custom-skills/speech-synthesis-markup-language-ssml-reference.html
 [3]: https://en.wikipedia.org/wiki/Phoneme